cse412-21w/project-demo/README.md

 and it will install all of the project-specific dependencies (if you're curious open up `package.json` to see where these are listed).

 npm is the _node package manager_.

+### Running the local dev server

+To run the project locally, run `npm start` and it will be available at http://localhost:1234/.

+### Building the final output

+Run `npm run build` and all of your assets will be compiled and placed into the `docs/` folder.
+Note that this command will overwrite the existing docs folder.

+If you are developing on a Windows machine, replace the `build` script in the `package.json` file with this:
+`parcel build src/index.html --no-minify --public-url https://cse412.github.io/project-demo; rm .\docs -r -fo; ren .\dist docs;`

+Once pushed to GitHub, the output should be available at cse412.github.io/your-repo-name/

 ## Other notes